 Blepharoplasty and eyelid ptosis surgery are both designed to treat droopy eyelids.
 The main difference between the procedures is that blepharoplasty is primarily performed for cosmetic purposes while ptosis repair is intended to correct a medical condition.
 “Ptosis,” refers to a condition in which the levator muscles of the eyelids are weakened, causing a sleepy or droopy look.
 In some severe cases, patients may have trouble fully opening their eyes or experience headaches, a loss of peripheral vision, and other symptoms.

 The most common age range for patients considering blepharoplasty is between 30 and 80; however, there is no “ideal” age for eyelid surgery.
-The procedure can benefit any patient who exhibits sagging or puffiness in the upper and/or lower eyelids.
+The procedure can benefit any patient who exhibits sagging or puffiness in the upper eyelids.
 With that said, good candidates are determined based on the concerns they seek to improve rather than their actual age.